 This is definitely one of the issues that may arise when dealing with bridging performance gaps.

 6. Develop an online training strategy that aligns with employee needs

 The key to success is to create an online training strategy that is centered on employees’ individual needs, goals, and performance issues.
 Which online training resources can you use to impart the necessary information and build practical skills?

 Are there any online training activities that facilitate real-world application so that staff can apply their newly assimilated knowledge?
 One of the most effective ways to fill performance gaps is to offer personalized training plans.

-As a result, your organization will be able to improve on-the-job performance and get the best return on investment.
+A training needs analysis allows you to explore the performance, skill, and knowledge gaps that affect employee productivity.
+As a result, your organization will be able to improve on-the-job performance and get the best results, achieve its goals, and earn a return on investment.